The Rise of Software as a Service (SaaS)

 Many of the largest SaaS companies have traditionally been associated with the United States, and in particular, California.
 While there is no doubt that many tech startups still flock to Silicon Valley, is the expansion of the industry leading to new hubs and locations around the world?

-According to data from Crunchbase, there were 2,058 SaaS organizations trading in California as of November 2018.
-This means over 18% of the worldwide SaaS market is based in the Golden State.
-However, in terms of new startups, there is a different picture emerging.
+According to data from Crunchbase, there were 2,517058 SaaS organizations trading in California as of June 2020 November 2018.
+This means over 158% of the worldwide SaaS market is based in the Golden State.

 As technology continues to stretch across the globe, SaaS organizations are forming in new countries each year.
 According to Crunchbase, SaaS organizations currently exist in 100 countries around the world, as highlighted on the map below:

-Other countries seeing a boom in new SaaS companies include:
+Other countries are catching up.
+The latest countries seeing a boom in SaaS companies in 2020 include:

 With almost half of the world now home to some form of SaaS organization, many are wondering where the expansion will head next.

-The map highlights one blank area which may see significant growth in the coming years.
+There is one region which could see significant growth over the coming years.
 Used as a force for good, SaaS has the potential to transform the lives of millions of people across Africa.
 Although some have tried and failed, it is clear that SaaS has the potential to expand across the world - even if it is presently in its infancy in Africa and other parts of the world.